bspk1993/Capstone-EKS-Application-Deployment-with-Monitoring/README.md

 10.IN Grafana ---> go for connections ---> data sources ---> add prometheus
 11.give prometheus server URL
-12.go to search for " kubectl grafana dashboard"  ,Take the ID number 13.Go to grafana dashboard ---> import dashboard ---> select prometheus in different boxes
+12.go to search for " kubectl grafana dashboard"  ,Take the ID number 13.Go to grafana dashboard ---> import dashboard ---> select prometheus in different boxes.